 It also tastes great, and is not really bitter or very sweet, so you don’t need to take it with water, although your personal preference may be to have a drink nearby to help wash it down.

 The teas are sold in 14 sachet packets and larger, and each sachet makes one cup of tea.

 The price per packet varies depending on the type of tea blend you choose, however for most blends it costs less than $1 per cup.

 This cost reduces if you sign up for a regular delivery of tea using their (optional) subscription service or if you buy them in larger quantity packets than the 14 count.

-The easiest way to buy them is either directly from the company’s website or from them via Amazon.
-In certain parts of the US you can also find the teas in local stores such as Whole Foods and Sprouts.
+The easiest way to buy them is either directly from the company’s website or from Amazon.
+In certain parts of the US, you can also find Pique teas in local stores such as Whole Foods and Sprouts.